BharathSimhaK/Covid-19-Future-Forecasting-Using-Supervised-Machine-Learning-Models/README.md

 3. Run the **src_code** to preprocess the data and train the models and make the predictions

 **Note:** refer to **architecture** to understand the procedure

+## Conclusion

+The study demonstrates the potential of machine learning models for predicting COVID-19 trends.
+The results suggest that LR is a more effective method for predicting COVID-19 trends than SVM.
+The study findings can be useful for policymakers, healthcare professionals, and the general public in preparing for and mitigating the impact of COVID-19.
+However, it is important to note that these predictions are based on past data and may not accurately predict future trends.
+Continued monitoring and analysis of COVID-19 data are necessary to make informed decisions about managing the spread of the virus.